JennaVergeynst/YAPS_simulation_study/README.md

 - p(NA) = 0.3 (results in about 80% position yield according to yaps paper fig 1)
 - p(MP) = 0.03 (aspect quite high multipath in all case studies)

+Files to run:
+- prepare_trueTracks.R : creates 200 different simulated tracks of 100,000 positions
+- prepare_toas.R : creates for each simulated track and each possible combination of settings a toa dataframe with metadata on the first 7 rows and a nametag containing the settings.
+The different settings are:
+    - ping type: sbi, rbi, pseudo-rbi (uncomment the one you run)
+    - bi length
+    - shift relative to array contour
+- run_estimations.R : estimates yaps-track for each toa dataframe and writes away the mean error and metadata (i.e. settings) of the track in a table.
+The idea is to run this first for the toa dataframes of rbi and its different bi lengths, with different chunk sizes in the paralellization process.
+The optimal chunk size that results from this run can then be used for the estimations on the remaining toa dataframes.

 ## Effect of ping type
 We compare following ping types: